-One Centenary Way will be the first building developed as part of Phase Two of Paradise Birmingham.
-Work on the Phase One buildings are well underway – with One and Two Chamberlain Square and the enhanced Chamberlain Square due for completion in 2019.
+One Centenary Way will be the first building developed as part of Phase Two of Paradise, Birmingham.

 In addition to this, to avoid any interface with the live A38 tunnel the building will sit on storey height transfer trusses, which will transfer the load of the façade and the buildings floorplates either side of the tunnel.
 A podium slab will then be constructed on top of the trusses, which essentially forms a lid to the car park and a table for the Vierendeel Exoskeleton to sit on.